antvis/G6/packages/site/docs/manual/core-concept/plugin.en.md

 The `graph.getPluginInstance` method takes the plugin `key` value as a parameter.
 Therefore, to obtain a plugin instance, you must configure the corresponding plugin as an `object` and pass in the `key` value.
 :::

-## Custom Plugins
+## Custom Plugin

 If the built-in plugins do not meet your requirements, you can create custom plugins.
-For details, please refer to [Custom Plugins](/manual/custom-extension/plugin).
+For details, please refer to [Custom Plugin](/en/manual/custom-extension/plugin).